 Amphetamines can potentially facilitate meager short-term weight loss, but those effects are short lived, often leading to people increase their self-prescribed dosage once they stop working.
 There is no approved dosage for amphetamines for the purpose of weight loss.
 Plus, amphetamine abuse can lead to addictions by changing the brain’s wiring, creating a much more complicated situation all around.4

-FDA Approved Weight Loss Drugs
+FDA Approved Diet Pills and Weight Loss Drugs

-This drug is also known as alli, and it works by blocking the absorption of fat in the diet.5 This means your body absorbs fewer calories from the food you ingest, which might sound like a pretty good deal.
+Orlistat, an FDA approved weight loss drug, works by blocking the absorption of fat in the diet.5 This means your body absorbs fewer calories from the food you ingest, which might sound like a pretty good deal.
 But, this also means your body will have a harder time taking in fat-soluble vitamins and nutrients that depend on fat for absorption.
 This can lead to nutritional deficiencies even if you eat a well-balanced diet.

 A more delicate way to put these side effects would be: